-CCSNH and its Colleges are committed to creating and maintaining a positive and productive work environment free of sex discrimination, sex-based harassment, sexual misconduct, and retaliation.
-CCSNH prohibits sex discrimination, sex-based harassment, sexual misconduct, and retaliation as defined in this policy.
+CCSNH and its Colleges are committed to creating and maintaining a positive and productive work environment free of discrimination, sexual harassment, sexual misconduct, and retaliation.
+CCSNH prohibits discrimination, sexual harassment, sexual misconduct, and retaliation. as defined in this policy.
 It is the intention of CCSNH to take prompt action to prevent the reoccurrence of behaviors that violate this policy.